moneyphp/money/doc/CurrencyConversion.rst

 ===================

 To convert a Money instance from one Currency to another, you need the Converter.
-This class depends on :doc:`Currencies` and Exchange.
+This class depends on Currencies and Exchange.
 Exchange returns a `CurrencyPair`, which is the combination of the base currency, counter currency and the conversion ratio.

 Fixed Exchange